viraptor/reverse-interview/README.md

 - What does the onboarding look like?
 - How much independent action vs working off a provided list is expected?
 - What are the expected/core work hours?
+- How is success measured for this position?
+- Imagine it's one year after you've hired me and we're conducting my yearly performance review.
+I've had an exemplary year.
+What does that review sound like?

 # Tech